 The software is based on Inflows and Outflows.
-With Income used to model any of your client's inflows, and Goals used to model their outflows.
-Some examples of inflows are payroll, social security, pensions, and the sale of assets.
-Some examples of outflows are expenses, expenditures, or retirement spending needs.
+With Income used to model any of your client's inflows such as payroll, social security, pensions, or the sale of assets.
+And Goals used to model any of their outflows such as expenses, expenditures, or retirement spending needs.

 Note: There may be certain situations where you would rather see the source of funds follow a different order of withdrawals.
 You can change the system's order using Account Specific Withdrawals to select which accounts you want to satisfy the goals in a given year.